Common questions asked by tech companies

 For a company that is a CCPC

-• Stock options should be granted with an exercise price at or above fair market value (FMV) of common shares at the time of grant in order to realize preferred tax treatment.
-In this case and upon exercise, the taxable benefit associated with the spread between the exercise price and the FMV at the time of exercise is deferred until the option shares are sold.
+• Stock options granted to arm’s length employees by CCPCs have an advantage - upon exercise, the taxable benefit associated with the spread between the exercise price and the FMV at the time of exercise is deferred until the option shares are sold.

-• As the stock option benefit is a taxable benefit, the employer in normal circumstances is required to withhold and remit source deductions including any employee health taxes.
+• As the stock option benefit is a taxable employment benefit, the employer in normal circumstances is required to withhold and remit source deductions including any employee health taxes.

-• Perform a recent funding activity,
+• perform a recent funding activity,

-• Perform a formal valuation (in certain situations).
+• perform a formal valuation (in certain situations).

 For a company that is not a CCPC